Eligibility | Placement Schools | How to Apply | FAQ

-The New Jersey SEEDS Scholars Program is a tuition-free enrichment program designed to prepare 8th-grade students for 9th-grade placement at an academically rigorous day or boarding school.
+The New Jersey SEEDS Scholars Program is a tuition-free program designed to prepare 8th-grade students for 9th-grade placement at an academically rigorous day or boarding school.
 Over a 14-month period, students take classes on Saturdays and participate in two summer residential programs.

 The Scholars Program nurtures a student’s critical thinking skills, love of learning, and self-confidence.
 In addition, the Scholars Program seeks to ensure that each child is admitted to an independent school.